wludh/womenandtech/howthewebworks.md

 ## What is a web page?

+A web page is a document that can be displayed in a browser.
+A collection of web pages that is grouped together and connected is generally called a website.
+Web pages can involve a number of different programming languages, but the building block of all web pages is HTML.

 ## What is HTML?

 [This page](https://www.w3schools.com/html/html_intro.asp) has a pretty good description, including this list:
 - HTML stands for Hyper Text Markup Language
-- HTML describes the structure of Web pages using markup
+- HTML describes the structure of web pages using markup
 - HTML elements are the building blocks of HTML pages
 - HTML elements are represented by tags
 - HTML tags label pieces of content such as "heading", "paragraph", "table", and so on